top of page

 Do Wildlife Control Companies Remove Skunks During The Winter

-If you have a skunk problem on your property and suspect that skunks are in a torpor state or hibernating, it is generally advised to seek assistance from wildlife professionals or pest control companies.
+If you have a skunk problem on your property and are wondering where do skunks go in the winter, it is important to know that skunks enter a state called Torpor, which is similar to hibernation.
+They conserve energy by entering a deep sleep and occasionally awaken to venture out during warm spells, remaining nearby but inactive until temperatures rise again.
+It is generally advised to seek assistance from wildlife professionals or pest control companies.
 However, removing skunks during their torpor state can present certain challenges and considerations.
 Here are some factors to keep in mind:

 1. Ethical considerations: It is important to prioritize the welfare of wildlife when dealing with any animal-related issues.
 Skunks, like other animals in torpor, may be in a vulnerable state, and disturbing them can have negative consequences for their health and survival.